 1. One Piece

-The show is beloved by many, and for most fans deserves its spot in the top 10.
-This is true and I fully agree.
+The anime show is beloved by many and, for most fans, deserves its spot in the top 10.
+This is true, and I fully agree.
 But personally, it doesn’t match the connection and personal preference from the shows on my list.
-Where it loses me, most is the continued run, still running after two decades.
-That shows its staying power, but where it loses me.
+Where it loses me most is the continued run, still running after two decades.
+That’s a long time for an animated series.
+That shows its staying power, but that’s where it loses me.

-Having been sent back in time some 18 years, 29-year-old Satoru attempts to prevent his mom’s death in his teens, a story that began after a series of kidnappings when he was in the 5th grade.
+Having been sent back in time some 18 years, 29-year-old Satoru Fujinuma attempts to prevent his mom’s death in his teens, a story that began after a series of kidnappings when he was in the 5th grade.
+He possesses an incredible ability which he calls “Revival”, one that can bring him back to a time before a life-threatening incident occurred, giving him the opportunity to prevent it.
+Unfortunately, this doesn’t prevent him from being framed for his own mother’s murder.

-The show is a slow grind, but worth it.
-The premise may not be real, but the struggles and emotion displayed by Satoru is very realistic, dealing with themes about society and real-world struggles.
+The show is a slow grind but worth it.
+The premise may not be real, but the struggles and emotion displayed by Satoru are very realistic, dealing with themes about society and real-world struggles.

 3. Cowboy Bebop

-Cowboy Bebop is a story about Spike Spiegel, a futuristic bounty hunter with a laid-back lifestyle, despite his deadly skills in martial arts.
-Alongside his partners, Jet Black and Faye Valentine (later in the series), they roam across the galaxy in search of a high-priced bounty for fugitives.
+Cowboy Bebop is a story about Spike Spiegel, a futuristic bounty hunter with a laid-back lifestyle, despite his deadly skills in martial arts, often referred to as a cowboy.
+Alongside his partners, Jet Black and Faye Valentine (later in the series), they roam across the galaxy searching for a high-priced bounty for fugitives.

 The show has an authenticity about it, despite its futuristic themes.
-The realism is what draws you in and keeps you entertained with action, comedy and a killer score to round things off.
+Realism draws you in and keeps you entertained with action, comedy and a killer score to round things off.

 4. Ergo Proxy

 The story is viewed through the lens of a post-apocalyptic future.
 Here, humans live in peace with AI-powered androids.
-But things quickly take a turn for the lead, inspector Re-L, after a series of murders, which cause tensions and threaten to dismantle the state of peace.
+But things quickly take a turn for the lead, inspector Re-L Mayer, after a series of murders, which cause tensions and threaten to dismantle the state of peace.
+Re-L is an investigator for the Intelligence Bureau in Romdeau, an oddball in the otherwise orderly society.
+Jokingly referred to as the “Princess” of Romdeau, or more seriously as “your excellency”, she is an important character in the society, which becomes even more apparent when she has a life-changing encounter with the Proxies, a mystery at the core of the anime.

 The story is vivid and feels too real.
 With quite a lot of focus on philosophical and moral questions we face in the real world, the show deserves to be watched at least twice to grasp all the nuances and concepts it brings to the fore.